 Milly Dowler killer requests permission to marry in prison

-Levi Bellfield has applied for permission to marry a woman while he is serving two whole life orders.
+Levi Bellfield applies for permission to marry woman while serving two whole life orders

 Serial killer Levi Bellfield is engaged and has requested a prison wedding, the Ministry of Justice has confirmed.